 • The organization has the capacity to collect the data

 By meeting these criteria, nonprofits can save valuable time, money, and resources.

-• Evaluation is a driver of change – Something I learned this year is that working with REC became a catalyst for change for many of our clients.
+Something I learned this year is that working with REC became a catalyst for change for many of our clients.
 When nonprofits receive reliable and valid results, they are equipped with the information they need to improve their programs, services, and activities.
 When organizations are “ready” to work with an external evaluator or researcher, they have made a commitment to do better.
 Evaluation becomes a driver for change and improvement.
-Our clients show so much courage and strength in being open to change, sharing their story, and letting REC provide actionable recommendations to help improve their organization.
+Our clients show so much courage and strength in being open to change, sharing their stories, and letting REC provide actionable recommendations to help improve their organization.